HEALTH & DISEASE

 sigmoidoscopy

-Examination of the rectum and the sigmoid colon (last parts of the large intestine with a viewing insrument called a sigmoidoscope or proctosigmoidoscope.
+Sigmoidoscopy is examination of the rectum and the sigmoid colon (the lower parts of the large intestine) with a viewing insrument called a sigmoidoscope or proctosigmoidoscope.
 Sigmoidoscopy is a form of endoscopy.
+It differs from colonoscopy because whereas sigmoidoscopy allows doctors to view only the lower part of the colon, colonoscopy enables inspection of both the upper and lower sections.

 Why it's performed

-Sigmoidoscopy is performed to investigate symptoms relating to the lower gastrointestinal tract, such as bleeding from the rectum or lower colon, and to look for evidence of disorders such as polyps (small benign growths), ulcerative colitis, or colon and rectal cancer.
+Sigmoidoscopy is carried out to investigate symptoms relating to the lower gastrointestinal tract, such as bleeding from the rectum or lower colon, and to look for evidence of disorders such as polyps (small benign growths), ulcerative colitis, or colon and rectal cancer.

 Attachments at the end of the sigmoidoscope allow a biopsy (removal of a small sample of tissue for analysis) to be carried out if necessary.